Agricultural Sciences (Master’s)

 - Consumers and Food Value Chains

-Good reasons for studying at the Faculty of Agricultural Sciences in Hohenheim
+Good reasons to study at the Faculty of Agricultural Sciences in Hohenheim

 First Place not Once but Three Times: The current Global Universities Ranking from U.S. News & World Report, the renowned NTU ranking, QS World University Ranking, and dathe Center of World University Ranking put University of Hohenheim’s agricultural research in 1st place in Germany.